Academic Research Edition

 Abstract

-Contemporary approaches to AI alignment rely predominantly on training-time interventions: reinforcement learning from human feedback, constitutional AI methods, and safety fine-tuning.
+Contemporary approaches to AI alignment rely predominantly on training-time interventions: reinforcement learning from human feedback (Christiano et al., 2017), constitutional AI methods (Bai et al., 2022), and safety fine-tuning.
 These approaches share a common architectural assumption—that alignment properties can be instilled during training and will persist reliably during inference.
-This paper argues that training-time alignment, while valuable, is insufficient for the existential stakes involved.
-We propose architectural alignment through inference-time constitutional gating as a necessary (though not sufficient) complement.
+This paper argues that training-time alignment, while valuable, is insufficient for existential stakes and must be complemented by architectural alignment through inference-time constitutional gating.

-We present the Tractatus Framework, implemented within the Village multi-tenant community platform, as a concrete demonstration of interrupted neural reasoning.
-The framework introduces explicit checkpoints where AI proposals must be translated into auditable forms and evaluated against constitutional constraints before execution.
+We present the Tractatus Framework as a formal specification for interrupted neural reasoning: proposals generated by AI systems must be translated into auditable forms and evaluated against constitutional constraints before execution.
 This shifts the trust model from "trust the vendor's training" to "trust the visible architecture."
+The framework is implemented within the Village multi-tenant community platform, providing an empirical testbed for governance research.

 1. The Stakes: Why Probabilistic Risk Assessment Fails